dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 $$ r_i = \frac{e_i}{s\sqrt{1-h_{ii}}} $$

 **Plain-English reading:** this rescales each residual by *how much variance that specific point's residual is even allowed to have* — a high-leverage point ($h_{ii}$ close to 1) has its residual pulled toward zero mechanically (the fitted line is forced close to it), so dividing by $\sqrt{1-h_{ii}}$ un-shrinks it back to a fair, comparable scale.
 Under the model's assumptions, $r_i$ approximately follows a t-distribution.

+**Even simpler analogy:** Imagine a tug-of-war where the regression line is a rope, and every data point pulls on it.
+A high-leverage point (think: an extreme x-value, off on its own) has an outsized pull — the line practically has to pass near it, almost regardless of what its y-value says.
+So that point's residual is *artificially* small, not because the model fit it well, but because the point basically forced the line to come to it.
+"Un-shrinking" by dividing by $\sqrt{1-h_{ii}}$ corrects for that unfair advantage, so you're comparing every point's residual on equal footing — "how surprising is this residual, given how much wiggle room this specific point actually had?"

 **Worked numbers.** Recall the leverage values (computed from $\mathbf{H}=\mathbf{X}(\mathbf{X}^T\mathbf{X})^{-1}\mathbf{X}^T$ using Chapter 5's $(\mathbf{X}^T\mathbf{X})^{-1}$, which only depends on the predictors, not $y$):